-It's rather odd that most of the stars of the most profitable film of 2012 (and currently the third highest-grossing movie of all time with more than $1.5 billion worldwide) didn't quite make the ultra-big bucks going in.
+It's rather odd that most of the stars of the most profitable film of 2012 (and currently the third highest-grossing movie of all time) didn't quite make the ultra-big bucks going in.
 True, Robert Downey Jr. made about $50 million for his third outing as Tony Stark, but Chris Evans made only between $2 million and $3 million, according to TheRichest.com.
 It's a big raise from his first "Captain America" gig, though — according to IMDb, Evans made only $300,000 for "The First Avenger."
 Come on, Marvel — the guy who played the Human Torch is worth a little more than that, right?
 (Maybe don't answer that.)

 4. Ryan Gosling, $1,000/week ("Half Nelson")